blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

     // other checks
 }
 ```

-then, we check the *"economics" conditions* related to the bet: we've to check that, in this transaction we're validating, the contract will receive **two token units** and both players are paying **one unit each**:
+Then, we check that, in the transaction we're validating, the contract will receive **two token units** and both players are paying **one unit each**:
 ```c++
 and{
     // other checks